Welcome to the Center for Neuroscience & Society

 Welcome to the website of the Center for Neuroscience & Society.
 We are a group of faculty and students from departments spanning the Schools of Arts and Sciences, Medicine, Law, Wharton and Engineering and Applied Science at the University of Pennsylvania, whose work addresses the ethical, legal and social implications of neuroscience.

-Penn’s new certificate program in Social, Cognitive and Affective Neuroscience (SCAN) will enable graduate and professional students preparing for a wide range of careers […]
+Penn’s new certificate program in Social, Cognitive and Affective Neuroscience (SCAN) will enable graduate and professional students preparing for a […]

 Interpreting Neuroimages – A Penn CNS Collaboration with the Hastings Center for Bioethics